navya-nanjundaiah/Internal-Temperature-Sensor/README.md

 ### ADC Intialization
 - ADC is intialzed the clock and PE2 pin.
-- Intialzed WTimer so that the ADC is sampled per second
+- Intialized WTimer so that the ADC is sampled per second

 ### UART Intialization
-- Instialzed UART0
+- Instialized UART0
-- Intialzed value to IRBD and FBRD
+- Intialized value to IRBD and FBRD

 #### VALUES CALCULATED BY USING THE FORMULA
 - IRBD=(CLOCK/16* baurd rate)